 Student ambassadors for Clothes to Kids of Rhode Island coordinate clothing drives among their peers.

-The Charleston Animal Society’s youth volunteer programs are available to kids as young as 7.
+The Charleston Animal Society’s youth volunteer programs are available to kids and teens between the ages of 8-17.

-Teens help guests learn through play while volunteering at the Children’s Museum of South Dakota in Brookings.
+Teens age 14 and over can help guests learn through play while volunteering at the Children’s Museum of South Dakota in Brookings.

-If you’ve completed one year of high school science, then apply to volunteer at the Tennessee Aquarium in Chattanooga.
+Teens must be between 14 and 17 years old who have completed at least one year of high school science to volunteer at the Tennessee Aquarium in Chattanooga.

 Mission Accomplished’s Operation Clean Clothes in Austin washes clothes for the homeless.
 Teens and families volunteering with children are welcome.

 Know a teen who loves birds?
 Youth 15-18 years of age are welcome to volunteer with any department except Aviculture at the Tracy Aviary in Salt Lake City.

 Older teens can volunteer their time at the ECHO aquarium and science center in Burlington.